atk4/data/docs/fields.rst

 .. php:class:: Field

-.. php:property:: default
+.. php:attr:: default

 When no value is specified for a field, default value is used when inserting.

-.. php:property:: type
+.. php:attr:: type

 Valid types are: string, integer, boolean, datetime, date, time.